Surrogacy in Canada

 What’s the Cost of Surrogacy in Canada?

 Canada is actually more expensive than many couples initially think.
-Total cost may be about $80,000 CAN if everything goes well with the first transfer and your surrogate gets pregnant right away.
+Total cost may be about $85,000 USD if everything goes well with the first transfer and your surrogate gets pregnant right away.

 It is forbidden to benefit commercially from surrogacy in Canada, but the surrogate is allowed to receive reimbursements for expenses.

-The law in Canada does not define what are the eligible expenses and there is no limit.
+The law in Canada does not define what are the eligible expenses and there is no limit, and enforcement of the restriction on expenses has been very loose.
 In practice a contract with the surrogate defines eligible expenses at between $ 25,000 – $30,000 USD.
 If the surrogate is a demanding, experienced surrogate she may ask for extras and travel expenses which can be quite high (e.g. you may have to add on extras for therapy, organic food, wellness, loss of wages, etc.).
 Medications also may not be included in initial clinic proposals, which can be quite expensive.

 In Canada everything may be less expensive than in the typical US programs, although new programs in the United States are less expensive.